-The Sculpture Park in Surrey offers a unique combination of art and nature.
-Set in 10 acres of woodland, with 3 lakes, the Sculpture Park shows off its eclectic collection of art in a natural, picturesque setting.
+A visit to The Sculpture Park, Farnham offers visitors a unique combination of art and nature.
+Set in 10 acres of woodland, the Sculpture Park boasts a quirky collection of sculptures in a natural, picturesque setting and is one of Surrey’s hidden gems.

-In fact, you don’t even need to be an art expert to enjoy a visit to the Sculpture Park.
-You can just enjoy a leisurely walk in this idyllic location, with the 650 sculptures thrown in as a bonus.
-Honestly, it is a great place for a family day out in Surrey.
+In fact, you really don’t need to be an art expert to enjoy a visit to the Sculpture Park.
+You can enjoy a leisurely walk in an idyllic location, with 650 sculptures thrown in as a bonus.
+All in all, it makes for a great family day out in Surrey.

-Discover where to find the Sculpture Park, how to get there and what to expect on a visit to the Sculpture Park with kids.
+In our guide, you’ll discover practical information about Surrey’s woodland Sculpture Park and what to expect on a visit to the Sculpture Park with kids.

 Where is the Sculpture Park?

-The Sculpture Park is in the small, pretty village of Churt, near Farnham in Surrey.
-It is on the corner of Jumps Road and Tilford Road.
-The postcode for the Sculpture Park is GU10 2LH.
+The Sculpture Park is in the small, pretty village of Churt, on the outskirts of Farnham.
+It was previously called The Pride of the Valley Sculpture Park.

 How do I get to the Sculpture Park in Farnham?

-There is some limited parking in front of the Park, or alternatively use the car park in the pub opposite.
+There is limited parking in front of the Sculpture Park.
+Alternatively, use the car park at the Bel & Dragon pub opposite.

 When is the Sculpture Park open?